 If you’ve already put up your decorations, you’re more organised than I am.
 You might need to re-evaluate them though.
 When it comes to interiors, the Danes like to keep things simple, especially where Hygge is involved.
 That means no tinsel, no Christmas tree drowning in the baubles you painted at primary school and most definitely no dancing Santas.
 Stick to whites and silvers and keep things subtle.
 There are pages and pages of Pinterest inspiration if you’re struggling for ideas.

 The same goes for presents.
 Clutter is NOT hygge-friendly so think about exchanging a more modest selection of presents this year.
 They definitely shouldn’t be the focus of the day itself either, that’s much more about who you spend it with which brings me onto my next point.

 You might not have expected to sit quite so close to your Great Grandma at the Christmas dinner table meant for only 6 people, but embrace it.
 Hygge is about sharing experiences with your nearest and dearest.
 Whether you invite your friends around for mulled wine or take some time to appreciate the Boxing Day leftovers with distant relatives.... do whatever you do over the festive period with the people you love.

 Have another slice of Christmas Pudding

 By far my favourite part of this laid back way of life is being actively encouraged to eat whatever takes your fancy!
-When it comes to a sugar topped pastry and a cup of hot coffee, we’re all for it.
+The Danes might be a pretty healthy eating bunch in general, but when it comes to a sugar topped pastry and a cup of hot coffee, they’re all for it.
 In my book, that’s basically permission to indulge in as much Christmas pudding as your waistband will allow.